Abhijit-2592/spacy-langdetect/README.md

 `pip install spacy-langdetect`

 ## NOTE:
 Requires spaCy >= 2.0.
-This dependency is removed in `pip install spacy-langdetect`
+This dependency is removed in `pip install spacy-langdetect` so that it can be used with `nightly` versions also

 ## Basic usage
 Out of the box, under the hood it uses [langdetect](https://github.com/Mimino666/langdetect) to detect languages on spaCy's Doc and Span objects.